 The Certificate II in Rural Operations, which is used to provide learners with the foundational skills required for roles in rural and regional industries, is due for a review to see if it reflects the evolving skills needs of industry and learners.

-Research is underway as part of this project to better understand how the Certificate II in Rural Operations is used to prepare workers for various industries and whether the necessary skills for each are reflected.
-Consultation will also take place to clarify the outcomes of the qualifications so that learners and employers can have confidence and clarity in the skills being attained through training.
+Research was undertaken in the initial stages of this project to better understand how the Certificate II in Rural Operations is used to prepare workers for various industries and whether the necessary skills for each are reflected.
+Consultation also took place to clarify the outcomes of the qualifications so that learners and employers can have confidence and clarity in the skills being attained through training.

-Online consultation workshops are taking place to discuss the Certificate II in Rural Operations with industry, trainers and others interested in the qualification.
-If you would like to attend an online workshop, please register for the session most applicable to you using the buttons below.
+Online consultation workshops took place to discuss the Certificate II in Rural Operations with industry, trainers and others interested in the qualification.

 Industry consultation workshop